 We have traveled South Africa for 2 months and counting.
-This is inclusive of our amazing month long apartment rental in Cape Town.
-Which was needed as a base and workspace as we plan the rest of Africa.
-After that, the longest place we stayed in was Belgrade.
+This is inclusive of our amazing month-long apartment rental in Cape Town.
+Which was a much-needed base and workspace as we planned the rest of Africa After that, the longest place we stayed in was Belgrade.
 There we were able to score a cute 2 bedroom apartment in a hip neighborhood for $550 for the month.
 Didn’t I tell you the Balkans were cheap?
-While we don’t always think Airbnb is the best for short term rentals because of the fees, it is perfect for anything longer than a week.
+While we don’t always think Airbnb is the best for short-term rentals because of the fees, it is perfect for anything longer than a week.
 Where we are able to settle down and make ourselves at home.
 Have you tried Airbnb yet?
-Here is $42 for your first trip!
+You can check out some tips and read more about getting an Airbnb coupon code here.
+Or just take this coupon for your first stay!

 Here are some of our highlights from the trip in video form!

 How Much Does it Cost to Travel the World: Accommodation

 This is going to make up the largest portion of most budgets.
 If you’re anything like me you will want a *comfortable* bed to sleep in for the night.
 There are plenty of websites to find accommodation on.
 When we are in Europe and Africa we first scan Booking.com for short term rentals.
 In Asia, we like to use Agoda first.
 After we see the results from those websites we check Airbnb because we prefer to stay at an apartment over a hotel.
 If we have exhausted all those resources and STILL can’t find what we want in our price range, we turn to hostels and try to get a private room.
 We also like to use Booking.com to find hostels because we enjoy their interface.
 If time allows we attempt to contact a property directly to get the best rates.
 Hotels and hostels usually charge more on booking engines to make up for commission (15%).